 Allegations of child abuse are some of the most difficult criminal charges to face.
 The stigma associated with mistreating children is one that is almost impossible to overcome.
 No one wants to be known as someone who beats or sexually abuses a child.
 Therefore, when you are fighting child abuse charges, it is important to have an experienced attorney.
 At Bickerton Law, our firm has successfully defended clients from all walks of life against charges of child abuse.

 Bickerton Law has extensive experience representing clients in the criminal justice system as well as guiding clients through the children and youth services investigation process.
 If you are facing child abuse charges or are challenging a Childline determination, contact the Pittsburgh attorneys of Bickerton and Bickerton at (412) 596-8124 for a free consultation today.

 Physical Abuse and Neglect Charges

 What one person considers proper discipline is what another considers child abuse.
 Where one parent may consider it to be okay to leave a child home alone, another person may believe that the child was too young and that the parent has endangered and neglected their child.
 The truth of the matter is that the legal standards for child abuse and neglect are subjective.
 With the current legal standards, many parents and caretakers find themselves facing criminal charges for behaviors that may or may not actually be abusive.
-In those cases, the defendant is dealing with an honest misunderstanding or difference of opinion over child discipline and supervision.
+In those cases, the defendant is dealing with an honest misunderstanding or a difference of opinion over child discipline and supervision.
 In other cases, a defendant may be facing allegations of child abuse that are false.
-Whether you are dealing with a difference of opinion over child discipline and supervision or a false allegation of child abuse, you need to have an attorney who is knowledgeable enough to examine the evidence in your case and get the best outcome for you.
+Whether you are dealing with a difference of opinion over child discipline and supervision or you are facing a false allegation of child abuse, you need to have an attorney who is knowledgeable enough to examine the evidence in your case and get the best outcome for you.

 Child Abuse and Neglect Statutes in Pennsylvania